-SEARCH OF LOCKER, VEHICLES, BACKPACK CONTENTS
+STUDENT SEARCHES, LOCKER, VEHICLES, BACKPACK CONTENTS

 Random searches of school lockers, student vehicles, or backpacks on school property and their contents have a positive impact on deterring violations of school rules and regulations, ensure proper maintenance of school property, and provide greater safety and security for pupils and personnel.
-Accordingly, the board authorizes the public school principal or his/her designee to search lockers and locker contents, vehicles, and backpacks at any time, without notice, and without parental/guardianship or pupil consent.
+Search of a student and the student's possessions, including vehicles, may be conducted at any time the student is under the jurisdiction of the Board of Education, if there is a reasonable suspicion that the student is in violation of law or school rules.
+A search may also be conducted to protect the health and safety of others.
+All searches may be conducted with or without a student's consent.
 The public school principal or his/her designee shall not be obligated, but may request the assistance of a law enforcement officer in conducting a locker search.
-The public school principal or his/her designee shall supervise the search.
-In the course of a locker search, the public school principal or his/her designee shall respect the privacy rights of the pupil regarding any items discovered that are not illegal or against school policy and rules.
+The public school principal or his/her designee shall respect the privacy rights of the pupil regarding any items discovered that are not illegal or against school policy and rules.
+Students may also be subject to search by two same gender staff members if a student is suspected of vaping as a result of vape detection signal, or suspicious activity.